brightway-lca/brightway2/docs/configuration.rst

 Configuration through the command line
 --------------------------------------

 Configuration can also be done with the command line utility ``bw2-controller``.
 Simply run the following command, and confirm that you want to create the data directory.
+The data directory will be created - it shouldn't exist yet.

 .. code-block:: bash

-    bw2-controller setup --data-dir=/my/blank/directory
+    bw2-controller setup --data-dir=/my/new/directory/path

 Configuration in a python shell
 -------------------------------